primitiveshaun wrote this!

 The advent of 2020 brought with it an air of reflection and reminiscence around the globe.

-Those of us who remember a time before social media.
-A time when a phones were not smart and could be considered ‘mobile’ if it lived in a box at the end of the street.
 The survivors of the Y2K bug may have found themselves looking back how things have changed this millennium.

 If you remember further back then you are probably just miffed that 2015 has been, and gone, yet you still don’t own a hoverboared!